 Julie Dean - Biography

-As a recorder player her performances have included 5 years at the Greenwich International Early Music Festival, St Martin-in-the-Fields, Handel House, Southbank Centre, The Exmoor Singers of London and historical dance group The Renaissance Footnotes.
+As a recorder player her past performances have included the Greenwich International Early Music Festival, St Martin-in-the-Fields, Handel House Museum, Southbank Centre, London Mozart Players, The Exmoor Singers of London and historical dance group The Renaissance Footnotes.
 She was a winner of the Trinity College of Music Early Music Competition in 2011 with Ensemble Tramontana, performing with the group at the Greenwich International Early Music Festival 2011.
 She performs regularly with the comedy and jazz influenced BRLO 'British Recorder Light Orchestra', Belsize Baroque Orchestra as well as many solo and ensemble performances.

-Julie is also one of the few UK teachers of the Suzuki method for the recorder for early years children.
-She has a number of adult pupils, is visiting recorder teacher at St Dunstan's College, London, and Suzuki Recorder teacher in St Saviours CE school, Herne Hill, London.
+She is one of the few UK teachers of the Suzuki method for the recorder for early years children and is Suzuki Recorder teacher in St Saviours CE school, Herne Hill, London.
 She has also been a guest Suzuki teacher at a music school in Germany.
 She published 4 well researched volumes of 'Rounds for Recorders' aimed at adult recorder players and has also published a mini guidebook 'Looking after your wooden recorder'.
 Her Teaching Website is www.RecorderGroupsLondon.co.uk.

 She regularly gives a presentation to help recorder players understand recorder maintenance and revoicing.
 The presentation has been delivered in a number of events and venues including various amateur players courses, the Royal Academy of Music, Royal Birmingham conservatoire, and Encontro de Música Antiga de Loulé, Portugal.
 Julie is a professional member of NAMIR (National Association of Musical Instrument Repairers